Too Good To Be True? Finding Your Horse’s “Happy Place”

 Do something fun!

-When the “learning” part of your session is over, or if you want to take a brief reprieve after a difficult stretch of work, let the horse do something he likes.
+When the "learning" part of your session is over, or if you want to take a brief reprieve after a difficult stretch of work, let the horse do something he likes.
 One horse might enjoy a stretchy trot; another prefers a lengthen; still another gets a kick (not literally!) out of a flying change!
-Every horse has one or more favourite exercises – listen carefully to your horse to identify his preference, and then use that movement as a moment of celebration!
+Every horse has one or more favorite exercises - listen carefully to your horse to identify his preference, and then use that movement as a moment of celebration!

 Look for any excuse to celebrate!